What is Rheumatoid Arthritis?

 Human’s immune system is very protective.
 It releases antibodies when a foreign material like bacteria and fungus enters the human body.
 Those antibodies fight the foreign material and kill them.
 But in some cases, human immune system mistakenly sends antibodies to attack their own lining of joints.
 This is the root cause of Rheumatoid Arthritis.
 The reason, why the immune system behaves like that is still unknown.

-It is observed more in women than men.
-Some evidence suggests that people who smoke have more chances of developing RA.
+This autoimmune disorder is observed more in women compared to men.
+Some evidence suggests that people who smoke have more chances of developing Rheumatoid Arthritis.

 Diagnosis for Rheumatoid Arthritis

-It is difficult to diagnose RA in the earlier stages because the symptoms might resemble the symptoms of other diseases.
-Blood tests, x rays, and imaging tests are used to diagnose RA.
+It is difficult to diagnose Rheumatoid Arthritis in the earlier stages because the symptoms might resemble the symptoms of other diseases.
+Blood tests, x rays, and imaging tests are used to diagnose this disorder.

 Rheumatoid Arthritis Treatment